awslabs/cid-data-collection-framework/data-collection/deploy/terraform/README.md

    - Verify S3 bucket permissions
    - Check CloudWatch Logs for execution errors
    - Ensure correct role ARNs are being used

+## Contributing

+Contributions to improve the solution are welcome!
+Please:

+1. Fork the repository
+2. Create a feature branch
+3. Submit a pull request with detailed description of changes
+4. Ensure all existing tests pass
+5. Add new tests as needed